niniisg/holbertonschool-low_level_programming/singly_linked_lists/README.md

-Holberton school low level programming in C Singly_liked_list print list list legnth add node add node at the end free list
+Holberton school low level programming in C
+A singly linked list is a linear data structure in wich elements are not stored in contiguos memory locations aand each element is conected only to its next element using a pointer